pkmn/dmg/PARSING.md

 `--isSR=true` and `sr:1` both set Stealth Rock on the defender's side).
 In the cases where a property's scope is not implicit, the `attacker` / `p1` or `defender` / `p2` *flags* can also be used to explicitly scope a property as belonging to a certain side.
-Multiple ambiguous flags may be passed to these dismabiguators, and in these scenarios, boolean flags can drop their prefix enitrely eg. `p2:spikes:3,auroraveil` or `--attacker=flashfire+foresight+helpinghand`.
+Multiple ambiguous flags may be passed to these disambiguators, and in these scenarios, boolean flags can drop their prefix entirely eg. `p2:spikes:3,auroraveil` or `--attacker=flashfire+foresight+helpinghand`.
 Finally, if implicit flags are used to augment a phrase, implicit flags to the left of the `vs.` token are considered to belong to the attacker and implicit flags to right of the token are considered to be associated with